prpcodes/pexon-flask-certificates/README.md

 ## 📝 License

 This project is licensed under the MIT License.
 Enjoy!
-The Pexon name is a trademark of [Pexon Consulting GmbH](https://pexon-consulting.de/).
+The Pexon name is a trademark of [Pexon Consulting GmbH](https://pexon-consulting.de/) and is used here only for educational purposes.

 <br>
 <br>